Battle of Jarkovác: Aftermath

-The Serbs retreated through Szamos to Lajosfalva, and on the way Captain Petar Joannović joined the corps from Margitica with the company that dug in in the small forest between Jarkovác and Margitica.
+The Serbs retreated through Szamos to Lajosfalva, and on the way Captain Petar Joannović joined the corps from Margitica with the company that dug in at the small forest between Jarkovác and Margitica.
 During the battle, no news was heard of Lieutenant Lazić, who bypassed the village from the west.
 When the corps was resting in Lajosfalva, he arrived there with his two companies.
 Then the Serbian corps retreated through Dobrica to Pancsova.

 Šupljikac's retreating army was later pursued by 2 companies of Würtenberg and Hannover Hussars.
 When the Serbs had completely retreated, Damjanich gathered his army, exhausted from the night battle, and rested until noon.
 The Hungarians burnt Jarkovác, as a retaliation for the against them attack by its inhabitants.

 The accounts about the losses give very different numbers.
 According to historian Ödön Olchváry, the Serb army had 350 dead in this battle, while the inhabitants of Jarkovác 150, and at least as many were wounded.
 Their total losses were therefore estimated at 1000.
 The Hungarians had 30 dead out of 150 casualties.
 According to historian József Bánlaky, the Serbs lost between 800 and 900 men, while the Hungarians only the number of killed soldiers reached 300, which means that the total number of casualties was much higher.
 Of the Hungarian and Serbian officers who participated in the battle, or were part of the staff, Leiningen wrote that the Hungarians lost 30 dead and 120 wounded, N. Jászay said that they lost 20 dead and 45 wounded, and György Klapka said that they lost 300 dead.
 According to Stefanović-Vilovski, the Serbs lost 200 men; according to Leiningen, 460 dead and 350 wounded; according to N. Jászay, 1,500 soldiers.

 It is an interesting detail that, Stevan Supljikac died from a heart attack on the day of the battle, on 15 December, at Pancsova.
 This makes it very likely that Supljikac suffered a heart attack due to the shock of losing the battle.